What is the Metro Prepaid story?

 Metro Prepaid helps landlords to collect utility payments from tenants.

-The cost of electricity flowing through the prepaid meters is recovered through power codes sold, and is repaid to the owner by Metro Prepaid (monthly via bank payment)
+The cost of electricity flowing through the prepaid meters is recovered through power codes sold, and is repaid to the landlord by Metro Prepaid (monthly via bank payment)

-Does the Metro Prepaid secondary meter replace the main meter?
+Does the Metro Prepaid sub-meter replace the main meter?

-Metro Prepaid secondary meter does not replace the main meter, they must be connected downstream of the main meter.
+Metro Prepaid sub-meter does not replace the main meter, they must be connected downstream of the main meter.

 When do I receive my payments?